-In accordance with the provisions of Article 114-bis of the Consolidated Law on Finance and Article 84 bis of Consob's Issuers' Regulation, the characteristics of the Incentive Plans are illustrated in detail in the specific Information Document provided hereunder, of which this report is an integral part.
+In accordance with the provisions of Article 114-bis of the Consolidated Law on Finance and Article 84 bis of Consob's Issuers' Regulation, the characteristics of the Incentive Plan are illustrated in detail in the specific Information Document provided hereunder, of which this report is an integral part.

-In this regard, the Plans are to be considered as being of "particular importance" since they address, inter alia, top executives and, more generally, key managers who have regular access to inside information and have the power to make management decisions which may affect the Group's evolution and outlook.
+In this regard, the Plan is to be considered as being of "particular importance" since it addresses, inter alia, top executives and, more generally, key managers who have regular access to inside information and have the power to make management decisions which may affect the Group's evolution and outlook.

-Distinguished Shareholders, you are therefore invited to approve the 2019 and 2020 Annual Incentive Plans based on financial instruments in accordance with the terms illustrated.
+Distinguished Shareholders, you are therefore invited to approve the 2022 Annual Incentive Plan based on financial instruments in accordance with the terms illustrated.